nilsmango/project7III/content/tap/manual.md

 date = 2024-03-15
 [extra]
 share = true
-featured_image = "phonogeneli 0.1.png"
+featured_image = "7III Tap Ableton Live Controller Device Center.jpg"
-featured_image_alt = "The Phonogeneli 0.1 audio effect"
+featured_image_alt = "7III Tap, a MIDI controller for Ableton Live"
 +++
+>This is the user manual for the MIDI controller app [7III Tap](/tap) for iPhone.

 ## Set Up
 To run as an Ableton Live controller you will need to [add the Tap MIDI Remote Script](#add-the-tap-midi-remote-script) first.
 If you are only going to use the [Encoders](#encoders-view), then you can directly jump to [Connect your iPhone](#connect-your-iphone).